Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

 As for west and east-facing light, it depends on the time of day.
 Expect Arctic Shadows to look less warm and a drabber (weird word) in the eastern afternoon/morning western sunshine.
 However, it will still hold its hue (green) and come to glorious life in the eastern morning and western afternoon hours.

-Arctic Shadows is a MEDIUM depth paint colour with an LRV of 32.
+Arctic Shadows is a medium-depth paint color with an LRV of 32.
 Not sure what LRV is?
-It could save your paint lovin’ life – read all about it HERE.
+It could save your paint-lovin’ life – read all about it HERE.

-With this LRV, Arctic Shadows can handle an overly bright room without washing out much, making it a great overall choice or FEATURE wall colour.
-If you have a darker room, you’ll need to amp up that lighting and I would lean into slightly warmer bulbs vs slightly cooler ones.
+With this LRV, Arctic Shadows can handle an overly bright room without washing out much, making it a great overall choice or FEATURE wall color.
+If you have a darker room, you’ll need to amp up your lighting, and I would lean toward slightly warmer bulbs vs. slightly cooler ones.

 Photo via Tim Hanson Productions